Merck/3D_Tumor_Lightsheet_Analysis_Pipeline/docs/Code use pre-requisites and Installation instructions.md

 #### B)Folder Structure

-Due to the large size of lightsheet datasets, the code is written so as to allow output from each step in the analysis pipeline to directly save results on the hard disk.
-This overcomes the limitation of limited RAM.
+Due to the large size of the lightsheet datasets, the code is written to allow output from each step of the analysis pipeline to directly save the results to the hard disk.
+These results can then be immediately loaded into memory.
+The main reason for this approach is the ability to perform the analysis on a local, moderately powerful computer.
+This overcomes the limitations imposed by limited RAM memory.
 As a consequence, it is necessary to use a fixed folder structure for the raw data and configuration file provided as an input.
 The recommended folder structure is illustrated with an example below:

 3D_Tumor_Lightsheet_Analysis_Pipeline  (can be replaced with your root directory name)
 * When analyzing one particular study, the following **folders structure** of three channels (vessels, tumors, virus) including the **config.json** file is expected.